matan-h/matan-h.github.io/_posts/2023-12-08-build-quick-private-online-converter.md

   }
 ```

-Good .
-Now we have class to load ffmpeg, and a function that runs commands on an input file and gets an output file.
+Good.
+Now we have class to load FFmpeg, and a function that runs commands on an input file and gets an output file.
 But the `exec` function we defined takes some parameters we don't know:

 1. `inputFIleName,inputBlob, OutputFile` - we know.
 The input is what the user supplied and the output just replaces the extension.